CartoDB/sdsc-2025-ai-deck-workshop/SPEC.md

 ## Acceptance

-Verify the code is working using `yarn build`
+Verify the code is working using `yarn build`.
+After any change run `yarn lint` to check for errors.